johnston manufacturing co.

 1976 – 1980

-While the mill currently lies vacant, the same developer responsible for the redevelopment of Mecklenburg Mill has plans to convert the mill into a multifamily apartment community.
+When Johnston Manufacturing Co. closed in 1975, it was one of the last, marking the end of Charlotte's textile era.
+The same developer responsible for the redevelopment of Mecklenburg Mill is currently converting the mill into a multifamily apartment community.